pepstock-org/Charba/readme.md

  * remove `render(UpdateConfiguration)` method has been removed because it is not available anymore on CHART.JS.
  * remove `JsWindowHelper` class.
 Use `Window.enableResizeOnBeforePrint()`.
  * rename `HtmlLegendTextCallback` class into `HtmlLegendItemCallback`.
+ * remove `CLEAR_SELECTION` constant from `DatasetRangeSelectionEvent` class because the event is containing the selected values and not the indexes anymore.

 ### Features